chinchalinchin/elara/src/source/02_research/00_palindromes.rst

 In natural language, this theorem can be stated in natural language as follows: If a Sentence in a Corpus is invertible, then its invertibility is invariant under *σ-reduction*.

 (TODO: Need to prove this!
 This theorem is critical!
-Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( δ(ζ) = δ(inv(ζ)) ).
+Will probably need Theorem 1.2.2 ( inv(inv(s)) = s ) and Theorem 2.4.4 ( Δ(ζ) = Δ(inv(ζ)) ).
 Once this is proved, it will follow that the definition of perfect palindromes satisfies Definition 3.1.2, and then imperfect palindromes can be defined as the set difference of Palindromes and Perfect Palindromes.

 Outline of Potential Proof: